If you often forget to turn lights off when you leave a room, timer light switches can be great energy savers.

 Plug-in timers.
 If you want to automatically turn on a lamp or two but you don’t want to replace a light switch with a timer switch, you can opt for a simple timer that plugs into a wall outlet and controls lamps that are plugged into it.
 Or you can buy a screw-in timer that fastens directly into a lamp’s light socket—you insert a bulb into the timer itself.

-Be sure to purchase the right timer for your lights or fixtures.
-First, be aware that all switches have wattage ratings—you must add up the wattage of the light bulbs and appliances the switch will control, and then be sure the switch is rated to handle that total.
+To purchase the right timer for your lights or fixtures, be aware that all switches have wattage ratings—you must add up the wattage of the light bulbs and appliances the switch will control, and then be sure the switch is rated to handle that total.

 You can buy any of the timer light switches shown here—and many more—online, at major home improvement centers, or from lighting retailers.
 Both mechanical timers and electronic timers tend to cost from $25 to $50, though some mechanical switches are priced as low as $12, and you can buy plug-in receptacle timers for about $8.